Effects of noise on performance of Bernstein-Vazirani algorithm

 Let there be a function of the type, $f: \{0,1\}^n \rightarrow \{0,1\}$.
 The actual operation of the function is defined as $f(x)= s \cdot x$, where `$\cdot$' denotes bit-wise multiplication modulo $2$ and $s$ is a constant secret string having $n$ number of bits.
 The function, $f$, is available as a black-box and the string, $s$, is unknown.
 The objective is to identify the correct form of $s$ with the lowest possible number of iterations of the function $f$.

-\subsection{Classical approach}
+\subsubsection{Classical approach}

-Classically, if we try to guess a bit-string, hidden inside the black-box, without a proper algorithm, it would be very inefficient, as a string of $n$ unknown bits would have $2^n$ equally probable forms.
+Classically, if we try to guess a bit-string, hidden inside the black-box, without using any proper algorithm, it would be very inefficient, as a string of $n$ unknown bits can have $2^n$ forms.
 The best way is to try finding each of the bits of the secret string, one at a time, using some particular inputs.
 For example, to determine each bit of the $n$ bit secret string, $s \equiv s_1 s_2 s_3 \ldots s_n $, the inputs can be chosen in such a way that we get